 In flow-based sports, the first step in creating your custom tags is taken in the SETTINGS application:

 From this page, you will see the list of system tags we log in each of your games.
 To create a custom tag of your own, click on the 'Add Tag' button in the upper left corner of the screen:

 - 'Lead' time will allow you to 'pad' the beginning of the tag with a number of seconds you choose to 'set up' the action.
 By default, your custom tag will have a two second lead time.

 - 'Duration' will set the length of time that your custom tag will be.
 By default, the 'Duration' is set to '0', meaning you will have to manually start and stop the tag.
-Entering a numerical value as a 'Duration' will automatically create a tag of that length at the point that tag is set down.
+Entering a numerical value as a 'Duration' will automatically create a tag of that length at the point that tag is triggered.

-- You can choose any key you'd like for your custom tag's hotkey except for 1) those already assigned to a custom tag and 2) those used for the keyboard controls of the video player - basically the bottom row of your keyboard keys: z, x, c, v, b, n, and m).
+- You can choose any key you'd like for your custom tag's Hot Key except for 1) those already assigned to a system tag and 2) those used for the keyboard controls of the video player - basically the bottom row of your keyboard keys: z, x, c, v, b, n, and m).